 Below is a sampling of courses offered on Family Law & Children’s Rights.

 Students will provide direct representation to minor children seeking special education services from initial Individual Education Plan ("IEP") meetings through administrative mediation sessions.
-You must have taken, or will take Lawyering Skills with this course.
-Prerequisite: Externship/Clinic: Learning from Practice (LAW 601), or will take it concurrently.

 This course will examine the cultural, social, economic and political constructs toward a comparative exploration of jurisprudential, social, community and therapeutic responses to violence within domestic relationships in various countries.
 The course will provide students with an overview of existing and evolving norms that inform definitions of, causes of, and responses to family violence.
 While the course will emphasize similarities and differences between the legal recognition and framing of family violence in various jurisdictions, course study will also draw from various disciplines, including sociology, women studies, psychiatry, psychology, anthropology and social work, which influence and forecast the trajectory of domestic violence jurisprudence in both countries.
 Course work will also focus on how culture, gender, sexual orientation, socio-economic status, age and race inform the availability and efficacy of interventions for domestic violence victims in various jurisdictions.